 _type property matches a given value (in the schema definition this is the

-name that you set for the
+name you set for the

 type: 'document').
-Document types may also have Initial Value Templates attached to them, and certain orderings of their documents.
+Document types may also have Initial Value Templates attached to them and certain orderings of their documents.

-It can also be a component that you import and configure your structure definition with.
+It can also be a component that you import and configure with your structure definition.
 Typically, a view is helpful when you want to contextualize your document values somehow.
 It can be used for making different types of previews, statistics, checklists, alternative ways of interacting with the document values, or anything you can build with React.

 options property to the actual React component being rendered.

-documentType;documentId - for instance
+documentType;documentId - for instance,

-The desk tool will call the child resolver of the root node in the structure with an argument containing the first segment (
+The Desk tool will call the child resolver of the root node in the structure with an argument containing the first segment (

-Most states within the structure builder are represented in the URL bar.
+Most states within the structure are represented in the URL bar.
 This is why you have to specify an

-id (often via setting a
+id – often implicit when setting a